Employment Reference Check Response Letter Examples

 Dear [Recipient Name],

-We are responding to your request for an employment reference for [Employee Name].
+We are responding to your request for an employment reference regarding [Employee Name].

-Based on our records, [Employee Name] was employed by [Company Name] from [Start Date] to [End Date].
-Their most recent position was [Job Title] in the [Department / Team Name] department.
+According to our records, [Employee Name] was employed by [Company Name] from [Start Date] to [End Date].
+Their most recent position was [Job Title] in the [Department / Team Name].

-The role involved [brief description of main duties], including [responsibility 1], [responsibility 2] and [responsibility 3], as recorded in our employment file.
+The role involved [brief description of main duties], including [responsibility 1], [responsibility 2] and [responsibility 3], as recorded in our employment records.

-Please contact [HR Contact Name] at [Email Address] if you need confirmation that this response was issued by [Company Name].
+If you need confirmation that this response was issued by [Company Name], please contact [HR Contact Name] at [Email Address].

 Sincerely,